GSA/digitalgov.gov/content/posts/2014-03-27-gsa-introduces-news-genius-to-decode-government-web.md

 </p>

 <p dir="ltr">
-  The SocialGov Summits are an ongoing education and training series through <a href="https://www.WHATEVER/events/month/">DigitalGov University</a> open free to government employees in order to help build the government of the 21st Century.
+  The SocialGov Summits are an ongoing education and training series through <a href="{{< relref "month.md" >}}">DigitalGov University</a> open free to government employees in order to help build the government of the 21st Century.
 We have <a href="https://www.WHATEVER/2014/01/28/innovation-means-more-better-cost-effective-digital-training/">quadrupled the amount of these digital trainings</a> available in 2014, with the same resources, by using social media and data as a mechanism to improve the internal function of government itself.
 </p>

 <p dir="ltr">
-  The <a href="https://www.WHATEVER/communities/social-media/">SocialGov Community</a>, also known less-coolly as the Federal Social Media Community of Practice, is a performance-driven team of 600 digital engagement managers from more than 130 federal programs committed to using social media to measurably improve public services and measurably reduce costs.
+  The <a href="{{< relref "social-media.md" >}}">SocialGov Community</a>, also known less-coolly as the Federal Social Media Community of Practice, is a performance-driven team of 600 digital engagement managers from more than 130 federal programs committed to using social media to measurably improve public services and measurably reduce costs.
 Recent shared services delivered by the SocialGov Community include the:
 </p>

   * <p dir="ltr">